spatialthoughts/qgis-tutorials/source/docs/3/advanced_georeferencing.rst

   .. image:: /static/3/advanced_georeferencing/images/06.png
      :align: center

 7. Before adding Ground Control Points (GCP), we need to define the Transformation Settings.
 Click on the :guilabel:`Transformation Settings` icon to open the Transformation Settings dialog.
 Choose the :guilabel:`Transformation type` as ``Polynomial 2``.
 See `QGIS Documentation <https://docs.qgis.org/testing/en/docs/user_manual/working_with_raster/georeferencer.html?highlight=georeferencer#available-transformation-algorithms>`_ to learn about different transformation types and their uses.
 As noted earlier, our base map is in ``EPSG 3857 Pseudo Mercator`` CRS, so set that as the :guilabel:`Target CRS`.
-You can leave the :guilabel:`Output raster` name to the default ad choose ``LZW`` as the :guilabel:`Compression`.
+You can leave the :guilabel:`Output raster` name to the default and choose ``LZW`` as the :guilabel:`Compression`.
 Check the :guilabel:`Use 0 for transparency when needed`.
 Check the :guilabel:`Save GCP points` to store the points as a separate file for future purposes.
 Make sure the :guilabel:`Load in QGIS when done` option is checked.
 Click :guilabel:`OK`.

   .. image:: /static/3/advanced_georeferencing/images/07.png
      :align: center